Welcome everybody to the Year 6 section of the website.

 English

-Our shared reading text in class for this term is Holes by Louis Sachar.
+World by Georgia Amson-Bradshaw.
 We will be reading this text regularly and completing tasks on it to improve our reading skills, as well as reading for pleasure.
-As inspiration for our reading this term, will be reading King Kong by Anthony Browne.
+As inspiration for our reading this term, will be reading The Day the War Came by Nicola Davies.

 As with Mathematics, the children will be regularly assessed and will be taught in focus groups.
 This may mean they are not taught by their usual class teacher: again, this is excellent preparation for the transition to Year 7.
 The teachers discuss the children's progress as a team regularly, so your child's class teacher will be able to answer any questions you may have regarding progress, behaviour and outcomes.